New Round Of Showers, Storms Headed To Region

 It will be sunny throughout the day on Friday, June 18, with the high temperature climbing to the low 80s.

-The chance for showers and storms starts Friday night and continuing through the overnight into Saturday, June 19.
+The chance for showers and storms starts Friday night and continues through the overnight into Saturday, June 19.

 Saturday will be partly sunny much of the day and even warmer with the high temperature in the upper 80s.